 Microwave method: Heat the cheese for 1 minute in a microwave safe bowl.
 You want to melt the cheese down a bit, so we can start to pull and stretch it.
 Once out from the microwave, stretch and pull with your hands (like your kids do with their slime) or use a clean wooden spoon to work with.
 Microwave for 35 sec again, stretch, pull and smoothen.
 Repeat until you’ve found the right consistency (shiny and smooth)

-A loaf, little balls, big balls or even strings.
-Once you shape the cheese place it in the cool water+salt mixture that you made while you were waiting in step #7.
+For the classic look of a smooth mozzarella ball, you can mold the cheese into large balls or smaller balls.
+You can also make a loaf or strings.
+Once you shape the cheese, place it in the cool water+salt mixture that you made while you were waiting for the milk to curdle back in step #7.
 You can add a bit of ice to cool this water down if it is still room temp- we want it cool.

-To store, pour a cup of brine water in a ziplock bag with the cheese to keep it from spoiling.
+To store, pour a cup of brine water in a ziplock bag or an airtight container with the cheese to keep it from spoiling.
 Your new mozzarella is good in the fridge for up to 1 week.
-You'll know if the cheese has gone bad if it smells like rotten milk.
+You’ll know if the cheese has gone bad if it smells like rotten milk.
 Toss it to your chickens. 😉

 Off I go to smoke my new mozzarella cheese!
-Enjoy!
+Enjoy your fresh cheese!

 Affiliate Disclosure & Content Disclaimer